Selection Procedures in Competitive Admission: Capacity constraints and Wage competition

-The main consequence of wage setting is that competition moves from the admission rule dimension to the wage offered.
-This implies that in any symmetric equilibrium, agents get hired only after a high signal.
+The main consequence of wage setting is that competition moves from the acceptance rule to the wage offered.
+Instead of over-accepting, i.e., setting $\alpha(l)>0$, firms compete on the wage offered, conditional on receiving a high signal.
 This changes the selection effect of offering a more difficult test.
-Now, high productivity agents benefit relatively more from a more difficult test as they are more likely to get a high signal.
+Now, high productivity agents benefit relatively more from a more difficult test as they are relatively more likely to get a high signal.
 Because of this positive selection into a more difficult test, firms can always deviate if there is a more difficult test available.

-Here we cannot establish generally that there is an equilibrium where the most difficult test is chosen.
+In this section we face a similar challenge as other models of competition with asymmetric information \citep[as in e.g.,][]{rothschild_stiglitz1976} and we cannot generally establish that there is an equilibrium where the most difficult test is chosen.
 A deviating firm to an easier test faces negative selection but can compensate by offering lower wages.
 Therefore whether a deviation is profitable depends on the specification of the feasible tests and the prior.
-For example, one can show that if $\theta\sim U[0,1]$ and $T=\{t:\pi_t(\theta)=\sigma\theta+(1-\sigma)d,\,d\in[0,1]\}$, then an equilibrium exists.
+For example, I show that if $\theta\sim U[0,1]$ and $\pi_d(\theta)=\theta^d$ with $D=[0,1]$, then an equilibrium exists with $d=1$ (see \cref{app:example}).

-This second extension gives us a second informal comparative statics result:\begin{observation} If firms compete using wages, they use more difficult tests in equilibrium than when they can only compete using admission probability.
+This second variation gives us a second informal comparative statics result:\begin{observation} If firms compete using wages, they use more difficult tests in equilibrium than when they can only compete using admission probability.
 Moreover, the hiring probability is lower for almost all types. \end{observation} As in the case of capacity constraints, firms offer a more difficult test in equilibrium when they can compete using wage offers.
-Because in equilibrium they only accept after a high signal, it also implies that the probability of accepting any given type decreases.\footnote{Under capacity constraints, the probability of being accepted decreased as well but that was exogenously imposed by the capacity constraint.}
+Because in equilibrium they only accept after a high signal, it also implies that the probability of accepting any given type decreases.\footnote{Under capacity constraints, the probability of being accepted decreases as well but that was exogenously imposed by the capacity constraint.}